alexmalyutindev/urp-height-fog/REPORT.md

 ---

+---

-## Alternative rendering optimization (low-res rendering)
+## Direction for improvements aka. alternative rendering optimization (low-res rendering)

-One of ideas, that come naturally, is to render in smaller target, and upscale after - that makes main fog calculation chipper.
+One of ideas, that comes naturally, is to render fog in to smaller target, and upscale it later - that reduces arithmetic cost but introduces additional memory overhead and upscaling artifacts.

 This approach requires two new low-res buffer: `_MaxSceneDepth` and `_FogDensity_MaxDepth`.
 This targets can be really small (ex.
 1/4 of frame buffer), but still adds memory footprint and preparing them, also adds computation cost.<br>
 And also there is a cost of Depth-Guided Upscaling (at least 5 texture samples in full resolution),